St. John the Baptist Parish, Louisiana: Demographics

+Racial / Ethnic Profile of places in St. John the Baptist Parish, Louisiana

 Government

 St. John the Baptist Parish leans heavily towards the Democratic Party.
 It has not voted for a Republican presidential candidate since Ronald Reagan in 1984, and before that voted Republican only three other times in the 20th century: for Warren G. Harding in 1920, when Acadian voters broke with President Woodrow Wilson over various issues, for Dwight D. Eisenhower in 1956, when he flipped the state as a whole, and for Richard Nixon in 1972, when he won all but one parish in Louisiana.
 It also supported the third-party bid of George Wallace in 1968.

 Prior to passage of the 1898 constitution, which almost completely disenfranchised black voters and made Louisiana an effective one-party state, St. John the Baptist Parish generally voted Republican.
 In fact, it did so in every presidential election from 1872 until 1896.

 At the state level, the parish is also heavily Democratic.
 St. John the Baptist was Governor John Bel Edwards' second strongest in the 2019 election, giving him 74% of the vote.

 Education

-The St. John the Baptist Parish School Board operates 10 public schools within the parish, the Archdiocese of New Orleans oversees 5 religious schools within the parish and there are 2 privately run schools within the parish.
+The St. John the Baptist Parish School Board is the school district for the entire parish, and it operates ten public schools within the parish.
+In addition, the Archdiocese of New Orleans oversees five religious schools within the parish and there are two privately run schools within the parish.